underworldcode/UWGeodynamics/docs/source/User Guide.rst

    >>> Model = GEO.Model()
    >>> crust = Model.add_material(name="Crust")

-Although optional, tt is a good idea to give a **name** to the material.
+Although optional, it is a good idea to give a **name** to the material.
 The **Model.add_material** method will return a Material object.
 That object is a python object that will then be used to define the property of the material.